tomvin6/bone-age-assessment/README.md

 # bone-age-assessment
 Repository for code data of bone age assessment.
-a computer vision project to assess bone age from X-Ray images
+a computer vision project to assess bone age from X-Ray images.